google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 omitted from the submission).
 The log MUST present this chain for auditing upon request (see {{get-entries}}).
 This chain is required to prevent a CA from avoiding blame by logging a partial or empty chain.
-Log entries, which are the input to the Merkle Tree, are TLS-encoded `TransItem`s of type `x509_entry_v2` or `precert_entry_v2`.
-To be able to construct a `TransItem` representing the entry in the future, in addition to storing the original submission, the log also has to store the timestamp of the issued SCT, as well as any SCT extensions.
-Implementations may store all of this information in any format, but MUST be able to construct from it the corresponding log entries, in the order they were created and added to the tree.
+Each log entry is a `TransItem`s structure of type `x509_entry_v2` or `precert_entry_v2`.
+However, a log may store its entries in any format.
+If a log does not store this `TransItem` in full, it must store the `timestamp` and `sct_extensions` of the corresponding `TimestampedCertificateEntryDataV2` structure.
+The `TransItem` can be reconstructed from these fields and the entire chain used for validation.

 ## Log ID    {#log_id}